Множинна мієлома

 • Possibly radiation therapy to specific symptomatic areas that do not respond to systemic therapy

-Treatment of myeloma has improved in the past 2 decades, and long-term survival is a reasonable therapeutic target.
-Therapy involves direct treatment of malignant cells in symptomatic patients or those with myeloma-related organ dysfunction (anemia, renal dysfunction, hypercalcemia, or bone disease).
+Therapy involves direct treatment of malignant cells in patients with symptoms and those with myeloma-related organ dysfunction (anemia, renal dysfunction, hypercalcemia, or bone disease).

-Risk factors for requiring rapid treatment of myeloma among patients initially presenting with organ dysfunction include
+Among patients initially presenting without organ dysfunction, risk factors for requiring rapid treatment of myeloma include

 • > 60% plasma cells in bone marrow